EvansWinner/evanswinner.github.io/sets.md

 ###############################
 ```
 ~~~~~
-This file generated on Thu Aug 25 21:17:44 MDT 2022 on compensation.
+This file generated on Fri Aug 26 07:03:04 MDT 2022 on compensation.

 The Makefile command line was: kallychore -m sets.kc | \